-Besides the top of chart core functions, GATE also provides components for multi-language processing tasks, e.g., morphology, tagging, parsers, information extraction components.
+Besides the top-of-chart core functions, GATE also provides components for multi-language processing tasks, e.g., morphology, tagging, parsers, and information extraction components.
 The GATE Developer and Embedded Environment come with an Information Extraction system (ANNIE) which has been adapted and evaluated for several industrial and research systems in MUC, TREC, ACE, DUC, Pascal, and NTCIR.

 5. Apache UIMA

 What is UIMA? - Unstructured Information Management Applications are systems that are capable of performing analysis on humungous volumes of Unstructured Data or Information to discover meaningful and relevant knowledge to end-users.
 Apache UIMA supports a large community of users and developers who use UIMA frameworks, tools, and annotators.
 UIM typically analyses plain text, audio, and video to identify attributes like people's names, places, companies, voice, images, and location.

 Apache UIMA is a licensed open-source implementation of the UIMA specification that is developed by a technical group at OASIS, which is a Standards Organization.

 From a technical standpoint, the Apache Frameworks run components and are available for Java and C++.
 The C++ framework supports annotators written in C/C++, besides supporting Perl, Python, and TCL annotators.
 There are two scale-out frameworks, Viz.
 UIMA-AS and UIMA-DUCC are add-ons to the basic Java framework.
 The UIMA-AS supports JMS (Java Messaging Services) and ActiveMQ.
 The UIMA-DUCC provides cluster management services to automate UIMA pipelines.